Nirangal Moondru

 Nirangal Moondru is a 2024 Indian Tamil-language hyperlink thriller film written and directed by Karthick Naren.
 The film stars Atharvaa in the lead role alongside R. Sarathkumar and Rahman in important roles.
-The film also features Ammu Abhirami, Dushyanth Jayaprakash, Murali Radhakrishnan, John Vijay, Santhana Bharathi, Chinni Jayanth and others in supporting roles.
+The film also features Ammu Abhirami, Dushyanth Jayaprakash, Murali Radhakrishnan, Narendran Subramaniam, John Vijay, Santhana Bharathi, Chinni Jayanth and others in supporting roles.
 The film is produced by K. Karunamoorthi under his Ayngaran International banner.
 The technical crew consists of Tijo Tomy as the cinematographer, Sreejith Sarang as the editor and Jakes Bejoy as the music composer.

 Nirangal Moondru was released in theatres on 22 November 2024.

 Plot

 In the early morning, Sri witnesses a girl being abducted by four men.
 Believing the victim to be Parvathy, his school teacher Vasanth's daughter, Sri's concern deepens.
 Sri harbors romantic feelings for Parvathy, and his respect for Vasanth is rooted in the teacher's instrumental role in resolving Sri's family crisis.
 Vasanth is beside himself with worry, as Parvathy has gone missing.
 Later that evening, Sri spots the car involved in the abduction and so accompanied by his friend visits the building where the car is parked, determined to uncover the truth.

 Vetri, an aspiring film director struggling with addiction, is filming a short film.
 Unbeknownst to Sri, the "abduction scene" he witnessed earlier that morning was actually part of Vetri's film.
 Earlier that morning, Vetri spotted Parvathy at Vasanthi bakery shop.
 Vetri's day turns worse when he discovers that a film director has used Vetri's story for his project and also that his original script has gone missing.
 Distraught, Vetri begins consuming excessive amounts of drugs, but his friends rescue him.
 Earlier, a mysterious individual is seen entering Vetri's residence and stealing his script.

 Inspector Selvam is assigned to investigate a hit-and-run case involving Minister Iyyappan's sons, Bala and Ashok Krishna.
 Despite their influential connections, Selvam initially refuses to release them but eventually accepts the bribe and releases the brothers after verifying that the accident victim is safe.
 The script thief, Thyagu, hands over the stolen script to Inspector Selvam, who promptly orders his arrest.
 Seeking revenge against Inspector Selvam, Minister Iyyappan's son Bala orchestrates an attack on Selvam's son, Vetri.
 Bala's goons arrive at Vetri's house, where Sri and his friends are also present, having to discover Parvathy's whereabouts.
 Vetri subdues the attackers and leaves where Sri confronts Vetri, who reveals that the earlier abduction scene was merely a film shoot.
 Sri shows Vetri the photo of Parvathy and expresses concern about her disappearance.
 Vetri discloses that he saw Parvathy earlier that morning at Vasanthi Bakery and they exchanged phone numbers with Sri.
 Selvam learns about the attack on his son and sets out to resolve the issue.